You might have chemotherapy at home if:

 - portacath or port - a small chamber that sits under your skin at the end of the central line in your chest

 You're usually at the day clinic for a few hours.
 Before you can start your treatment you'll need some blood tests.
 The doctors need to see the results to check that it's safe for you to have treatment.

-Chemotherapy drips are made by the pharmacist for each person.
-They usually do this once the blood tests have come through.
-The amount of chemotherapy in the drip is individual for you and is worked out on based on your weight, height and general health.
+The amount of chemotherapy in the drip is individual for you and is worked out based on your weight, height and general health.